- Jobber Blueprint /

 HubSpot

-HubSpot helps small businesses attract and engage potential customers through email, ads, and social media campaigns.
+HubSpot is one of the best small business apps to attract and engage potential customers through email, ads, and social media campaigns.

 With advanced reporting and automation features, HubSpot helps you make smarter decisions for your marketing efforts.

-Start with the business apps that will help solve your biggest day-to-day problems.
-For example, you might have a great scheduling system already but are struggling to keep up with finances—so you’ll need a strong bookkeeping app.
+To choose the best app to meet your business needs, we recommend starting with the business apps that will help solve your biggest day-to-day problems.
+For example, you might have a great scheduling system already but are struggling to keep up with finances—so you’ll need a strong accounting app.

-Here are the features you should look for in any small business app:
+Here are the features you should look for in small business apps:

 Join over 200k service professionals that trust Jobber